-- 2. Press the ALARM HOLD OFF button if you are utilizing the alarm feature to avoid an alarm condition and adjust the UP/DOWN ARROWS for the desired Hold-Off/Bypass time in minutes This will Hold-Off/Bypass the alarm relays and Analog output. - 3.
-Rotate the 3-WAY SELECTOR VALVE, located on the front panel of the Analyzer, to the SPAN position and adjust the flow rate to approximately 1 SCFH. - 4.
-Allow the measurement reading to stabilize for 2 to 5 minutes. - 5.
-Span the Analyzer to the value of the oxygen, specified on the Span Gas Tank, by doing the following:
+- 1. Open the valve of the Span Gas Tank and adjust the regulator pressure to approximately 20 psig. - 2.
+Press the ALARM HOLD OFF button if you are utilizing the alarm feature to avoid an alarm condition and adjust the UP/DOWN ARROWS for the desired Hold-Off/Bypass time in minutes This will Hold-Off/Bypass the alarm relays and Analog output. - Rotate the 3-WAY SELECTOR VALVE, located on the front panel of the Analyzer, to the SPAN position and adjust the flow rate to approximately 1 SCFH. - 4.
+Allow the measurement reading to stabilize for 2 to 5 minutes.

+5. Span the Analyzer to the value of the oxygen, specified on the Span Gas Tank, by doing the following:

 Press the SPAN Button and release.
-The word SPAN will appear on the LCD for 1 second and then display the oxygen reading, while the PPM FLAG blinks.
+The word SPAN will appear on the LCD for 1 second and then display the oxygen reading, while the % FLAG blinks.
 Quickly press the appropriate UP/DOWN ARROW to adjust the LCD reading to the value stated on your calibration gas cylinder.

-- 10. Once completed, wait for a few seconds.
-The PPM FLAG will stop blinking, and the Analyzer will accept the new calibration. - 11.
+- 6. Once completed, wait for a few seconds.
+The % FLAG will stop blinking, and the Analyzer will accept the new calibration. - 7.
 Turn the 3-WAY SELECTION VALVE back to the SAMPLE position (the oxygen reading will quickly drop down to the value of the pipeline gas).